• My Story

 When temptation strikes, remember why you had bariatric surgery in the first place and remind yourself of your weight loss goals.
 This can help to keep you focused on making the right food choices and avoiding slider foods.

-Best Protein Foods To Help Avoid Slider Foods?
+Best Protein Foods to Help Avoid Slider Foods?

 The following foods are a dense protein source and can help a bariatric patient to avoid weight regain and of course to lose weight losing gastric sleeve surgery or gastric bypass surgery.